The Dark Web is a secret part of the World Wide Web that is frequently accessed by terrorists, pedophiles, and criminals of all kinds.

 Here is our list of the best dark web monitoring tools for network admins:

-- CrowdStrike Falcon X Recon (FREE TRIAL) This intelligence feed scans the Dark Web for mentions of your brand and corporate identifiers, such as email addresses on your domain.
+- CrowdStrike Falcon X Recon EDITOR’S CHOICE This intelligence feed scans the Dark Web for mentions of your brand and corporate identifiers, such as email addresses on your domain.
 Available in two plan levels and delivered from a cloud platform.
 Start a 15-day free trial.

 - Echosec Beacon Checks the Dark Web for compromised account credentials, and stolen personal information and financial data.